Batman Villain: The Penguin

 Real Life Villain: Juan “Two-Face” Rivera-Velez

-What Happened?: This “Two-Face” (yes, that’s his real nickname) was an enforcer for the Morales crime-family in Camden, New Jersey, and in 2009 was sentenced to two consecutive life sentences for committing a whoooole bunch of murders.
+This “Two-Face” (yes, that’s his real nickname) was an enforcer for the Morales crime-family in Camden, New Jersey, and in 2009 was sentenced to two consecutive life sentences for committing a whole bunch of murders.

 But still!
 Look at those scars!
 And then remember that at one point he kicked down a door and said “I’m an enforcer!”
 That must’ve been awesome!
 Except then he murdered people, which probably wasn’t awesome.
 Man, it’s almost like the stuff that happens in comic books isn’t cool if you make it too realistic.